Nataliya Kozhenova

 Nataliya Kozhenova is a Ukrainian actress who has worked in Hindi films.
 She is best known as the main protagonist of the movie Anjunaa Beach.
-She encountered some controversy as this movie is based on the infamous Scarlett Keeling murder in Goa.

 Career

 In 2012, Kozhenova debuted with a leading role in the film Anjunaa Beach.
 After this, she appeared in movies such as Super Model (2013) and starred in Tere Jism Se Jaan Tak (2015).
 She has acted in Hindi films Atithi Tum Kab Jaoge?, Super Model, Tere Jism Se Jaan Tak and Bole India Jai Bhim.